-Special educational needs teachers provide learning support for pupils with special educational needs and/or disabilities and who require specialist support teaching.
-The special educational needs teachers carry out assessments of learning needs, prescribe and implement support strategies including individualised programmes, and support, inform and advise the pupil's teachers on suitable materials and teaching needs.
+Special educational needs teachers provide learning support for pupils with special educational needs and/or disabilities who require specialist support teaching.
+The special educational needs teachers carry out assessments of learning needs, prescribe and implement support strategies including individualised programmes, and support, inform and advise the pupil's teachers on suitable materials and teaching needs, and include bespoke boarding strategies for pupils, in consultation with the pupil.

 Additional support may include attendance at Supervised Study, time spent with academic buddies, graduate assistants or other teaching staff.